 The introduction of an array of light emitting diodes (LED) as a light source is becoming more and more common.
 The power consumption of an array of LEDs may be calculated similar to that of a tungsten halogen lamp.
 An array of LEDs however does not have the high starting current reflected in Figure 1 and for practical reasons Esurge becomes zero.

+Self-contained Lanterns

 Optic Rotation

 Rotating optics have a load associated with the mechanism used to rotate the turntable assembly.
 Lighthouse services generally leave the turntable rotating continuously, both for operation at night, and during the day to prevent the sun from focusing through the lens panels and damaging the lamps or lampchanger.
 Therefore, the power requirements for the rotation mechanism should be entered as a continuous load.
 This load may vary significantly with temperature, so be sure to identify the operating environment when requesting power demand information from the manufacturer.
 As an example, a rotating beacon with a 2.03 ampere lamp with a fixed rhythm flasher operating at night at 42 degrees N latitude with a 1.2 mW continuous motor will have an energy demand of: